LearnOnDemandSystems/docs/tms/tms-administrators/classes/enrollments-roster/change-class-enrollment-status-and-which-to-use.md

+---
+title: "How do I change a class enrollment status and which one should I use?"
+isPublished: true
+---

 # How do I change a class enrollment status and which one should I use?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.